DesertImage/PlantsVsZombiesConcept/README.md

 ##Friendly minions
 ### Shooter
-* Shooting with delay.
+* Shoots with delay.
 Bullets causing damage to enemies.

 ### Shooter - slow downer
-* Has special ammo that slow down enemies on collision
+* Has special ammo that slow down enemies on collision.

 ### Energy-producer
-* Produce energy with delay.
+* Produces energy with delay.
 You can collect in on tap.

 ### Defender
 * Has more health than other minions.
 Slow down enemies.